darksys0x/darksys0x.github.io/_posts/2023-06-07-Analysis and Reversing of srvnet2sys.md

 # Analysis of unpacked .NET PE malware

-The dumped .NET PE malware in figure 23 is programmed in C#. the malware contains back door in, moreover, the malware listens on multiple IIS site bindings and waits for the attacker to send http requests into the victim machine.
+The dumped **.NET** PE malware in figure 23 is programmed in C#. the malware contains back door in, moreover, the malware listens on multiple IIS site bindings and waits for the attacker to send http requests into the victim machine.

 However, this part will continue brief behavior analysis.

-The malware has full capability such as Download, Upload, **RunDll**, Execute commands in "cmd".
+The malware has full capability such as Download, Upload, "**RunDll**", Execute commands in "cmd".
 In Figure 24, the malware calls the function "**Heartreport_they.Jar_avocado_enhance**" to get a list of URLs to start listening on.

 ![Figure 24: Entry point of the .NET malware where it starts listening for HTTP requests](https://raw.githubusercontent.com/darksys0x/darksys0x.github.io/master/_posts/imgs/srvnet2/image26.png)